UCSF-TI/tipcc-web/docs/about/specs.md

 The head node specs: 48 cores, 2.6 GHz CPU, 512 GiB RAM.
 The [local disk space]({{ '/good-practices/using-local-scratch.html' | relative_url }}) is mounted as `/scratch/`, unique to each node and, and is much faster than any other disk on the cluster.
 Files on local `/scratch` and local `/tmp` older than 35 days are automatically removed.
 On interactive node n6, this limit is 14 days.
-All nodes have AMD processors, except n29 and {{ site.specs.last_node }} which have Intel processors.
+All nodes have AMD processors.
-Nodes n29-{{ site.specs.last_node }}: These nodes don't have the Scyld kernel and are maintained individually.
 The {{ site.specs.communal_nodes }} communal nodes with a total of {{ site.specs.communal_cores }} cores are available to all users.
 The non-communal nodes are only available to specific groups and their members.

 Source: `pbsnodes`, `cat /proc/cpuinfo` and `grep -F SRCFG /opt/moab/etc/moab.cfg`.